Graphs and Ontologies for Literary Evolution Models

 Scope of Research

-By focusing on the relations between stories in five different languages, collected from countries on all continents, GOLEM will provide unprecedented insight into how storytelling, one of the most ancient cultural systems, evolves.
+By focusing on the relations between stories in five different languages, collected from countries on all continents, GOLEM will provide an unprecedented insight into how storytelling, one of the most ancient cultural systems, evolves.

 Significance